attack-monkey/flat-code-guide/const, let, Readonly, freeze and deRef-ing.md

 # const, let Readonly, freeze, and deRef-ing

-> ⚠️ &nbsp; A lot of the code samples in this doc are typescript
+> ⚠️ &nbsp; A lot of the code samples in this doc are written in Typescript

 In Flat we use `const` a lot.
 `const` makes a variable non-reassignable.